What is Eczema?

 The Bottom Line

 Eczema is a painful, chronic skin condition that’s incurable but highly treatable.
-Many home remedies for eczema are inexpensive and readily available.
-Dietary supplements can boost the skin’s natural ability to heal and regenerate.
+Many home remedies for it are inexpensive and readily available.
+Homeopathic remedies seem adequate and help treat the skin condition with success.
+In addition, dietary supplements can boost the skin’s natural ability to heal and regenerate.